-ENSEMBLES, BANDS & CHOIRS
+ENSEMBLES: BANDS & CHOIRS

 Students may wish to participate in at least one of the following performance groups.
-Junior school choirs and the Year 5 Band rehearse in classtime the remaining groups rehearse either before school, during lunch time or after school.

 A firm student commitment is required for these groups.
-If selected, students are expected to maintain a commitment to attend all rehearsals and performances until the end of term two (Junior Choir only) or term four.
+Students are expected to maintain a commitment to attend all rehearsals and performances until the end of term two (Junior Choir only) or term four (all other ensembles).